-Support for the Center for Effective Lawmaking is provided by the College of Arts and Science at Vanderbilt University, the Frank Batten School of Leadership and Public Policy at the University of Virginia, the U.S. Democracy Program of the William and Flora Hewlett Foundation, The Democracy Fund, and individual donors.
+Support for the Center for Effective Lawmaking is provided by the College of Arts and Science at Vanderbilt University, the Frank Batten School of Leadership and Public Policy at the University of Virginia, the U.S. Democracy Program of the William and Flora Hewlett Foundation, the Arthur M. Blank Family Foundation, and individual donors.